Instrumental Variable Quantile Regression with Misclassification: Introduction

 \section{Introduction}

-The instrumental variable quantile regression model \citep{chernozhukov/hansen:2005} is one of the most widely used tools for measuring the heterogeneous treatment effects in the presence of endogeneity.
-In many empirical applications, a treatment variable is also potentially mismeasured, and therefore it is empirically relevant how researchers can use the instrumental variable quantile regression model with a mismeasured treatment variable.
-For example, \cite{chernozhukov/hansen:2004} use the instrumental variable quantile regression model to investigate quantile treatment effect of 401(k) participation on saving behaviors, but the pension plan type is subject to a measurement error in survey datasets.
-Using the Health and Retirement Study, \cite{gustman/steinmeier/tabatabai:2007} estimate that around one fourth of the survey respondents misclassified their pension plan type.
-To the best of my knowledge, however, no paper has investigated the instrumental variable quantile regression model when a binary variable is potentially misclassified and endogenous.
+The instrumental variable quantile regression model \citep{chernozhukov/hansen:2005,chernozhukov/hansen:2013} aims to investigate heterogeneous treatment effects in the presence of an endogenous binary treatment variable.
+In many empirical applications, the treatment variable is potentially mismeasured, so it is empirically relevant how researchers can use the instrumental variable quantile regression model with a mismeasured treatment variable.
+For example, \cite{chernozhukov/hansen:2004} use the instrumental variable quantile regression model to investigate the quantile treatment effect of 401(k) participation on saving behaviors, but the pension plan type is subject to measurement error in survey datasets.
+Using the Health and Retirement Study, \cite{gustman/steinmeier/tabatabai:2007} estimate that around one-fourth of the survey respondents misclassified their pension plan type.
+To the best of my knowledge, however, no paper has investigated the instrumental variable quantile regression model when a binary regressor is potentially misclassified and endogenous.

-This paper has two identification results on the structural quantile function.
-First, I consider the reduced-form quantile treatment effect, that is, the quantile treatment effect of the instrumental variable on the outcome variable.
-This analysis can be useful to empirical studies for a few reasons.
-First and most importantly, empirical researchers routinely estimate the reduced-form quantile treatment effect as a part of their data analysis, e.g., \cite{bitler/hoynes/domina:2016}.
-Although it has been used by empirical studies, the reduced-form quantile treatment effect has not been formally related to the structural quantile treatment effect.
-Second, the reduced-form quantile treatment effect does not use the treatment variable or its measurement, and therefore it is available even when a measurement does not exist.
+This paper has two identification results on the structural quantile function under the rank similarity condition.\footnote{\cite{wuthrich:2016} investigates the instrumental variable quantile regression model without the rank similarity condition and characterizes the estimand of \cite{chernozhukov/hansen:2005} when the rank similarity condition fails. \cite{dong/shen:2019}, \cite{frandsen/lefgren:2018}, \cite{kim/park:2016}, and \cite{yu:2017} propose a test for the rank invariance or similarity condition.} The first identification result considers a reduced-form parameter, that is, the coefficient of the instrumental variable when running the quantile regression of the outcome variable on the instrumental variable.
+Under the rank similarity condition and the stochastic monotonicity condition \citep{small/tan:2007,dinardo/lee:2011}, this reduced-form parameter can be used as a lower bound for the structural quantile treatment effect.
+Although it has been used by empirical studies \citep[e.g.,][]{bitler/hoynes/domina:2016}, the reduced-form quantile regression on the instrumental variable has not been formally related to the structural quantile treatment effect.
+Moreover, this result does not depend on the treatment variable or its measurement, and therefore it is relevant even when a measurement does not exist.